posit-dev/chatlas/README.md

 ```

-## Program with chatlas
+### Response generators

-So far, we've been using the `chat()` method to interact with LLMs, which is designed for interactive use at the Python console.
+For more control over what happens with the LLM's response, use the `response_generator()` method.
-Instead of `chat()`, you can use `response_generator()` to get an async generator that yields strings, allowing you to send the LLM's response to some other destination.
+This method returns an [async generator](https://superfastpython.com/asynchronous-generators-in-python/) that yields strings, allowing you to send the LLM's response to some other destination.
-For example, let's write a simple program that writes the LLM's response to a file:
+For example, here's some code to write the LLM's response to a (temporary) file:

 ```python
 import asyncio